 Sovereign Debt Risk: The Fund may invest in sovereign debt obligations.
 Investment in sovereign debt obligations involves special risks not present in corporate debt obligations.
 The issuer of the sovereign debt or the governmental authorities that control the repayment of the debt may be unable or unwilling to repay principal or interest when due, and the Fund may have limited recourse in the event of a default.
-During periods of economic uncertainty, the market prices of sovereign debt, and the Fund's net asset value, may be more volatile than prices of U.S. debt obligations.
+During periods of economic uncertainty, the market prices of sovereign debt, and the Fund's NAV, may be more volatile.